elasticpath/react-pwa-reference-storefront/documentation/theming.md

     }}</pre>

 5. Code your CSS.
-6. Compile and run the HTML5 Reference Storefront.
+6. Compile and run the REACT Reference Storefront.

 Keep in mind: